Pronunciation: a LIS ke rin

 Aliskiren may also be used for purposes not listed in this medication guide.

 What should I discuss with my healthcare provider before taking aliskiren?

 You should not take aliskiren if you are allergic to it.

-- an allergic reaction to any heart or blood pressure medicine;
+- an allergic reaction to any blood pressure medicine;

 How should I take aliskiren?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take aliskiren with or without food, but take it at the same time each day.

 Call your doctor if you have ongoing vomiting or diarrhea, or if you are sweating more than usual.
 You can easily become dehydrated while taking aliskiren.
 This can lead to very low blood pressure, electrolyte imbalance, or kidney failure.